-The City is currently embarking on updating the Master Plan, which serves as a roadmap for future land-use and planning decisions.
+The City is currently updating its Master Plan, which serves as a roadmap for future land-use and planning decisions.
 The process began with a kick-off, which you can read about below.

 The public and business owners are invited to provide input into the process at upcoming planning commission meetings.
 The full schedule of remaining sessions can be found below.

 On Tuesday, Sept.
 12, the City of East Grand Rapids hosted three master planning sessions at City Hall.